GoogleChrome/OriginTrials/developer-guide.md

   - Tokens without any feedback in the past 6 weeks will automatically be disabled by a remote update process after a grace period.
   - We will send a last warning email before disabling the token.
 This will be your last chance to provide feedback and keep the token active.
-After that your token will stop working on Chrome, and will not enable the experimental feature on any page.
+After that your token will no longer be accepted by Chrome, and will not enable the experimental feature on any page.
   - You can still provide feedback after the token is disabled.
 However, the token will not be re-enabled immediately, even though the _Valid Until_ date is updated.
 The process to disable